Odyssey

 If you are familiar with Apollo, this course covers building common useful features like authentication, pagination, and state management.

-Every uses a schema to define the types of data it includes.
+Every graph uses a schema to define the types of data it includes.
 For example, the schema for an online bookstore might include the following types:

 # A book has a title and an author